 Other important dates:

-If after the course, you’d like to become a member, please pick up a membership form, talk to a coach or email us and we’ll get it sorted.
-Remember, we paddle and train all year round, and all through the holidays – annual membership is excellent value.
+If after the course, you’d like to become a member, please fill in the membership form you’ll find on the ‘useful documents’ tab of the club website.
+Or email us and we’ll get it sorted.
+Remember, we paddle and train all year round, and all through the holidays – annual membership covers all your sessions and is excellent value.

 Enjoy your paddling.

 Beginner Courses – Useful information: